squeeze69/dbfgo2mysql/README.md

 -verbose : verbose output

+-g : number of goroutines, default is 2 (or max number of cores, if it's lower), max is an hard coded 64.
+-q : number of records in the channel queue, default is 100, minimum is, at least equal to the number of goroutines).

 Please, feel free to contact me for bug,suggestions and so on.

 Suggested development environment: [Atom](https://atom.io) with the "go-plus" package.